ros-workshop/manipulation/README.md

 ---

-The folling topics will be used in the nodes we will be launching shortly:
+The following topics will be used in the nodes we will be launching shortly:
 - View this image topic: `/kinect2/rgb/image_raw`
 - View this Pointcloud topic: `/kinect2/depth_registered/points`